 To begin your 4-H journey, please read below to see links to view all community clubs and leader contact

 How to Join

-This will allow them the opportunity to provide you information about their meeting.
+This will allow them the opportunity to provide you with information about their meeting.

 4-H participants must be a member of a Community Club and between the ages of 7 - 18 (by January 1, 2020).

-Project Clubs are county wide groups who meet in regards to a specific project area.
+Project Clubs are county-wide groups that meet in regards to a specific project area.
 Participants must also be a

 More 4-H Information & Resources